Skip to content

-Accelerating research into rare disorders through patient collaboration
+MyEyeSite: an app accelerating research into rare disorders

-Research and development collaboration with Moorfields Eye Hospital and UCL exploring ways to accelerate rare disease research and improve healthcare.
+Loft worked with Moorfields Eye Hospital and UCL to develop a new app and platform to accelerate rare disease research and improve healthcare.

 The challenge

 Information sharing in the NHS is difficult, and this is holding back science and healthcare.
-The opportunity is to take a new approach, using technology and data rights to empower patients to do the job themselves, at scale.
+The opportunity is to give patients direct control over who their data is shared with for research as well as clinical purposes.

 Project overview